diegomendezp/Ironhack-lectures-v3/content/module1/02 - Week 2/Day 1/03 - Jasmine and Testing.md

 // function centsToDecimals:

-// Tests
 // Should return undefined when the parameter passed is a string

-// Should return undefined when NaN or undefined value is passed as a parameter
+// Should return undefined when NaN or undefined value is passed as argument

-// Should return undefined when the parameter is not passed
+// Should return undefined when the argument is not passed

 // Should convert value from cents to floating point number with 2 decimals
 ```